Tournament Administration and Conduct

 - Players are required to keep pace with the group in front.
 Delaying play of following groups may subject a player to withdrawal.

-The AGA complies with the apparel policy at each Host Site.
+The AGA complies with the apparel policy at each host facility.
 The AGA policy may be more restrictive than the apparel policy of the Host Site.
-The following apparel is considered inappropriate at AGA events:
+The clothing items are considered inappropriate at AGA events:

 - Denim/chambray pants or shorts of any color or style